broesie/beautiful-jekyll/tutorials/hass/tasker_integration/voice_commands.md

+---
+layout: tutorial
-# Home-Asistant: Control it by voice by using Tasker (in any language)
+title: Control Home-Assistant by voice (in any language)
+comments: true
+---
 This is a tutorial how you can control your devices by using your voice in your own language....
 All this can be also triggered by Google Now.